Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 - Follow the same steps as above using the right angle clamp and wood glue to connect the cross section to the upper legs.

-- You may need to use a small paint brush to get wood glue between the last two legs.
+- You may need to use a small paint brush to get wood glue between the last two legs and the cross support.

 You can see the completed base below.
 I was taking video (video coming soon) and my dumb phone ran out of space.